zellwk/zellwk.com/src/posts/2017-06-07-callbacks.md

 What would this dumb robot do?

-It stares intently at the button, ignoring everything command that comes, until the button gets clicked.
-Meanwhile, the user can't select anything else.
-See where it goes now?
+It stares intently at the button, ignoring every other command that comes, until the button gets clicked.
+Meanwhile, the user can't select anything else because they're being blocked by the robot.
 That's why asynchronous programming is such a big thing in JavaScript.

 But to really understand what's happening during asynchronous operations, we need to bring in another thing – the event loop.

 ### The event loop

-To envision the event loop, imagine JavaScript is a butler that carries around a **todo-list**.
-This list contains everything you told it to do.
-JavaScript will then go through the list, one by one, in the order you gave it.
+To envision the event loop, imagine JavaScript is like a butler that carries around a **todo-list**.
+The butler will then go through the list, one by one, in the order you provide.

 Let's say you give JavaScript five commands as follows: